 Hollywood: A Detour

 The book editing process is akin to the process of editing a film.
-Once a movie’s footage has been filmed, it’s heftily edited (and goodness, what a painful experience it would be if it weren’t!!).
+Once a movie’s footage has been filmed, it’s arranged and heavily edited.
 But that’s just the beginning.
 Once a movie has made it past that cutting room floor, it’s time for the studio to arrange a showing of this first cut to a “test audience”.

 This is a crucial step.
 Having put millions of dollars and years of time and effort into the creation of their movie, its makers must now ensure their film will satisfy audiences and have a reasonable expectation of earning a return on their grand investment.